helmiau/helmiau.github.io/_posts/2021-04-02-openwrt-rpi.md

 <p>
 <p>IPV6 is not installed in this firmware by default, but it&#39;s available and ready to install.
 Added within this firmware <strong>ipv6-helper</strong> tools to facilitate quick installation and configuration IPV6 module through terminal.</p>
 <blockquote>
-<p>⚠️This tool is currently under <strong>test build</strong> state, there may be some uncertainties, please test with your own risks.</p>
+<p>⚠️This tool is currently under <strong>development</strong> state, which mean there still some uncertainties or bugs or anything else.
+So, please test with your own risks.</p>
 </blockquote>
 <p>In OpenWrt of SSH or TTYD executed ipv6-helper command information tools can help:</p>
 <pre><code><span class="hljs-comment"># root @ HelmiWrt in ~ [19:20:23]</span>